 You can contact the advisory service via studienberatung(at)wim.uni-mannheim.de.

-In general, all professors teaching in the MMDS also supervise master theses.
-However, professors from other faculties are also possible, given that the topic falls in the scope of the MMDS.
+In general, all professors teaching courses in the MMDS program also supervise master’s theses.
+However, professors from other schools and departments may also do so, provided the topic falls within the scope of the MMDS program.

 Industry Partner Network

 MMDS students often write their master’s thesis in cooperation with a company from the MMDS Industry Partner Network.
 For more information about topics offered by partner companies, please contact Prof. Heiko Paulheim.